anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_3/README.md

 ```

 If this happens, just increase the `N_POOL_LINES` parameter.
 Try to do this
-linearly, as a large pool incurs a runtime cost between tests.
+linearly, as there is a runtime cost linear in the pool size between tests.

 All previously introduced primitives remain available (some will come in handy),
 and are implemented and documented in `util.h`.